Unpack the charm and charisma of places where everybody might just know your name.

 Rockport’s fishing pier and marina are perfect for those interested in fishing or simply enjoying a sunset over the bay.
 The community is friendly and welcoming to all visitors.

-Why It’s Underrated: Rockport combines natural beauty with a thriving arts scene, yet it remains a quiet spot away from the usual tourist trails.
+The Birder’s Best-Kept Stop: Rockport combines natural beauty with a thriving arts scene, yet it remains a quiet spot away from the usual tourist trails.

 Ketchikan is known as the “Salmon Capital of the World” and is the first stop for many cruises into Alaska.
-It’s renowned for its lush rainforest and abundant wildlife.

 The town is rich in Native Alaskan culture, with several totem pole parks that are among the largest collections in the world.
-Local museums and cultural centers offer a deep dive into the indigenous heritage.

-Why It’s Underrated: Despite its cultural and natural riches, Ketchikan is often just a brief stop for tourists, missing its full potential.
+What Most Cruise Passengers Miss: Despite its cultural and natural riches, Ketchikan is often just a brief stop for tourists, missing its full potential.

 Bandon by the Sea offers stunning ocean views and dramatic rock formations.
 It’s a haven for golfers, with world-class golf courses that attract enthusiasts from around the globe.